claudiaazambuja/claudiaazambuja/README.md

 Here are some ideas to get you started:

-- 🏠 I’m currently living at Pelotas, Brazil
+🏠 I’m currently living at Pelotas, Brazil
-- 💻 I'm a full stack web developer
+💻 I'm a full stack web developer
-- 🎨 I'm a self-taught UI designer
+🎨 I'm a self-taught UX designer
-- 🎓 I'm a student
+🎓 I'm a student

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...